StillKonfuzed/NewsGrabber/README.md

 >>Api is Production ready!
 Do not abuse.

 ># API ENDPOINTS
->> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNews | Gets recent news
+>> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNews | Gets recent news.
->> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNewsById?id=1 | Pass  news id as query param
+>> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNewsById?id=1 | Pass  news id as query param.
 >> Get news by category coming soon.

+># Pros
+>>No subscriptions or payments involved.
+>>Free to use upto 2 years.
+>>Super simple to implement.
+>>No data collected at all not even you IP.
+>>No copyright issues if you include the news source as provided.
+>>New sites added every week.

+># Cons
+>>1 out of 50 image MAY appear broken, for that the api automatically replaces the broken image with placeholder.png
+>>Very limited sites support. (more sites support will come soon).
+>>Some irrelevent news may appear as its a bot not AI.

 ># CURRENTLY SUPPORTED SITES
 >>GSMarena.com ~ status -Production (v1)